stephen-bracken/ScalaLex/readme.md

 this rule uses the regex ``hello`` which matches the word "hello", and as it's action, it prints "hello" to the console.

 ### Subroutines
 the user subroutines section consists of a continuous code block that can be filled with any additional functions that you want to reference using either rules or the initial code.
+These will be included in the lexer class at the bottom.

 # Regular expression support